 The program will prepare you for licensure and educational credentialing in the state of Pennsylvania.
 The program director can assist you with requirements and applications outside of Pennsylvania.

-Lecturer and Program Coordinator of Communication Sciences & Disorders, Department Chair
+Lecturer and Program Coordinator of Communication Sciences & Disorders

-Professor of Communication Sciences and Disorders & Program Director for Speech-Language Pathology
+Professor of Communication Sciences and Disorders, Program Director for Speech-Language Pathology, Department Chair

 Associate Professor of Psychology, Department Chair

-The Thiel College masters of science in speech-language pathology program strives to prepare graduates to provide quality entry-level speech-language services to a diverse clientele.
-This intensive, accelerated masters program will provide you with the knowledge and skills through challenging academic experiences and simultaneous clinical education to thrive as a practicing speech-language pathologist in fifteen months.
-You will become part of a healthcare team sooner and accelerate your career faster!
+The Thiel College Master of Science in Speech-Language Pathology program strives to prepare graduates to provide quality entry-level speech-language services to a diverse clientele.
+This intensive, accelerated program will provide you with the knowledge and skills to become a highly qualified speech-language pathologist through challenging academic experiences and diverse clinical practicums to thrive as a practicing speech-language pathologist in fifteen months.
+You graduate sooner and accelerate your career faster!